iainkirkpatrick/radius-selector/README.md

-# node-server
+# radius-selector
-a wee server to shove JS apps on top of.
+a demo stand-alone page for drawing a circle on a map, and recording the radius